Zyhod/Vieno/Reference Materials/Features and Commands/Characters.md

 - The information you're adding needs to be last.

 *(Note) It is important to know that only the Creator of a character can edit their information.*

+*(Tip) If you leave the `value` blank, it will reset/remove the information in that character's records.*

 There are several Areas that information can be edited in.